websightful/django-gdpr-cookie-consent-docs/src/customization.md

 The modal dialog uses the fonts of the website.

-Colors can be modified by CSS custom properties:
+Colors and margins can be modified by CSS custom properties:

 ```css
 body {